 Music and Sound:

 In most cases, I do house concerts with my husband and main accompanist, Sean Feder on dobro and banjo.
 He and I usually tour as a duo.
-In some larger and more local situations it may be possible to bring along bass or other instruments.
+In some larger and more local situations it may be possible to bring along a bass player or other instruments.
 However, I've found that most experienced presenters prefer a solo or duo arrangement for reasons of space and intimacy.

 Most house concert hosts do like to have some drink or snack to help folks feel comfortable.
 Often this is achieved by asking guests to bring drinks or finger food to share.
 Some folks even do a potluck dinner beforehand--it's all totally up to you.
 Sometimes hosts will be put a little "donations for refreshments" basket out, if they provide refreshments.